-- 18.1.3 Stormwater shall be conveyed downstream in a manner that protects downstream properties. - 18.1.4 Where required, proponents of new development shall identify and secure, in consultation with the County, the downstream stormwater conveyance system. - 18.1.5 Stormwater conveyance systems must provide a right-of-way of sufficient width to accommodate upstream stormwater flow. - 18.1.6 Stormwater ponds or constructed wetlands should be located: - a. in general accordance with the locations identified in the ASP Stormwater Management Plan; - b. on an accessible public utility lot; and - c. outside of the riparian setback area. - 18.1.7 Natural wetlands and / or natural drainage courses that are retained should receive treated stormwater through direct or indirect flow in order to maintain the value of the wetland and the drainage course. - 18.1.8 The costs to service the ASP should be shared by all benefitting.
+- 18.1.4 Where required, proponents of new development shall identify and secure, in consultation with the County, the downstream stormwater conveyance system. - 18.1.5 Stormwater conveyance systems must provide a right-of-way of sufficient width to accommodate upstream stormwater flow. - 18.1.6 Stormwater ponds or constructed wetlands should be located: - a. in general accordance with the locations identified in the ASP Stormwater Management Plan; - b. on an accessible public utility lot; and - c. outside of the riparian setback area. - 18.1.7 Natural wetlands and / or natural drainage courses that are retained should receive treated stormwater through direct or indirect flow in order to maintain the value of the wetland and the drainage course. - 18.1.8 The costs to service the ASP should be shared by all benefiting.